Mathiaszero/Godot--Multiplayer-Dedicated-Server-Sample/README.md

 # Limitations
 -One room only.

 -Room only starts when the required player count is met; if there is less than the amount of required players, it won't start.

+-Unoptimized: at current state, the code is not optimized and will cause lag, latency, and other issues when running more than 2 players.